starwarsfan/edomi-docker/README.md

 docker run script 'HOSTIP') to your Docker host IP.
 Otherwise the KNX communication probably will not work.
 Change http and/or https port to your needs.

-**Note 1:**
+#### 2.1 Explanation of parameters

-It is important to map all used ports!
-According to the example with the default values above, here's a short
+**It is important to map all used ports!** According to the example with the default values above, here's a short
 description:
  * -p 80:80